GovTechSG/apex-cloud-troubleshooting/docs/logs/viewing-stack-trace.md

 1. Log in with [TechPass](https://docs.developer.tech.gov.sg/docs/apex-cloud-onboarding/docs/techpass).
 The Elastic Cloud dashboard is displayed.

-1. From the Spaces menu, select your agency space.
+1. From the Spaces menu, select your project space.

     ![Select your space](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/images/login-spaces.png ":size=230")

-1. Click the hamburger icon menu on the upper left of the dashboard, and under the Analytics category, click **Discover**.
+1. From the menu on the upper left of the dashboard, navigate to the Analytics category and click **Discover**.

     ![Discover](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/images/discover.png ":size=150")

-1. In Discover, open the data view dropdown, and select the **apigw-traffic-summary** data view.
+1. In Discover, select the **apigw-traffic-summary** data view.
 The traffic summary is displayed.

     ![Find the correlation ID](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/images/find-correlation-ID.png)